 - Some students may finish testing before others and the expectations for what those students may do must be determined and established in advance of the testing day.
-Refer to your School Test Coordinator for the MSDE and LSS policy on what students may do after testing. - Unauthorized visitors are prohibited from entering the testing environment. - The testing sign in Appendix C or one created for all testing rooms in the school should be posted on the outside of the room door. - Prohibited classroom resources (see next page for more information) should be removed or covered.
+Refer to your School Test Coordinator for the MSDE and LEA/LEA 24 policy on what students may do after testing. - Unauthorized visitors are prohibited from entering the testing environment as described in the Testing Environment Irregularities section. - The testing sign in Appendix C or one created for all testing rooms in the school should be posted on the outside of the room door. - Prohibited classroom resources (see next page for more information) should be removed or covered before the test administration.

-Administrative Considerations for All Students
+Administrative Considerations for ALL Students